thunderdust/Solaris/catalog.md

 Daily

 Purpose of using the software:

-Assist sales activities by demonstrating products to clients and making purchase recommendations to them; Report sales results
+1. Present products, make suggestions and sell products to customers
+2. Report sales results to the company

 Situation of using the software:
-1. When meeting clients and showing them about specifications of some laptops;
-2. When clients have some expectations and requirements for the laptop they want to purchase and request for recommendations;
-3. When sales representatives finish a deal with clients, and need to submit the deal details to the system.

-Describe what user expects.
-1. Powerful demonstration functions to showcase every details about the products
-2. Savy and flexible recommendation function to suit customer's needs the most
-3. Convenient gateway to report sales results

-Your proposal to solve the object
-1. Design a complete and fully-detailed database schema to store product information.
-This database must contain every details about the product, including but not limited to:
+1. When sales meet clients for discussion of purchase If the client already knows what laptop to purchase, they need to demonstrate laptop information to clients upon request:
-   - Laptop name
+   - laptop name
    - model
    - brand
    - series number